 In 1943, a cuneiform tablet in Hittite language was found at a place called "Höyük Tepe", located 1,500 meters west of the village of Masat Höyük.
 This indication enabled T.Özguç, at the head of a team of Turkish archaeologists, to planning systematic excavations from 1973.

 At 880 meters high, a lower city and a citadel on a rock were exhumed.
-It appeared three levels of Hittite monuments, as well as seals and about 350 tablets in the oldest levels, dated from the time of Tuthaliya III.
+It appeared three levels of Hittite monuments, as well as seals and about 350 tablets in the oldest one, dated from the time of Tuthaliya III.

-These tablets, as well as those of Ortaköy and Kuşaklı, which are dated from the same period, show that the scribes were all from Syria / Mesopotamia, and that they practiced their trades in Anatolia since many generations.
+These tablets, as well as those of Ortaköy and Kuşaklı, which are dated from the same period, show that the scribes were all from Syria / Mesopotamia, and that they practiced their work in Anatolia since many generations.

 My notes of veracity :

 Masat Höyük was Tapikka: 5/5